Slip & Fall Frequently Asked Questions

 Georgia Personal Injury Legal Rights: I work as a carpenter at a construction site.
 I fell over some equipment and my company’s workers’ comp carrier says they’ll want to be paid back if I file a lawsuit.
 Can they do that?

 Know your Georgia personal injury rights: If you were injured while working, and your employer’s workers’ compensation carrier has provided medical and lost income benefits, then the carrier would have a limited right to seek reimbursement from any verdict or settlement recovered in your case.
 This is often referred to as a “workers’ compensation lien.”
 A health insurer can also seek reimbursement from a slip and fall victim, car accident, or other personal injury case recovery.
-What’s important to know is that these parties may not be able to tap into any non-economic, non-medical portions of your recovery, including those covering pain and suffering, emotional distress, loss of services and the loss of care, comfort and companionship of a loved one.
+What’s important to know is that these parties may not be able to tap into any non-economic, non-medical portions of your recovery, including those covering thins like your pain and your trauma (suffering), mental distress, loss of services and the loss of care, fellowship and companionship with a loved one.

 Insurance reimbursement or subrogation are important reasons to consult with the experienced slip and fall attorneys at The Millar Law Firm before you speak with an insurance company representative or try to settle any personal injury claim on your own.
 You don’t want to reach a settlement that will not provide funds that can protect you in the future.